Back to blog

 • Source quality: Poor internal docs produce poor grounded answers, even with a strong model.

-• Sensitive data: Prompts, retrieved context, files, and logs must be handled according to privacy and security requirements.
+• Sensitive data: Prompts, retrieved context, files, and logs must follow privacy and security requirements.

 • Auditability: Important outputs need traces showing source documents, model version, prompt version, and reviewer action.